hcovlab/dshiver/README.md

 ```

 The contigs that you received from the *de novo* assembly software.
 The
-default tool of this image is IVA (Iterative Virus Assembler).
+default tool of this image is SPAdes (from v1.6.1_1.0 instead of IVA (Iterative Virus Assembler)).

 ### 3. Alignment of contigs